2017 Carnegie Public Planning Process

 The public gathered at the Xenia Community Library on August 9th to prioritize the top development suggestions for the Xenia Carnegie Library.
 Flexibility, integrity, public demand, feasibility, potential partners, owner considerations, and desires of the residents and the greater community were taken in to account.
 Some 279 different ideas/submissions were culled over, categorized, and selected by the group of participants in attendance.
 Press Release Agenda Minutes to Meeting #3 at Library.

-Join the City and Heritage Architectural Associates who will present three "fleshed out" scenarios for redevelopment of the Xenia Carnegie Library.
-The scenarios will include preliminary design drawings, concept considerations, and an initial estimate of probable cost for the three usages selected by the community this spring/summer.
-Everyone is eager to make Xenia Carnegie Library once again a thriving, beautiful asset in Greene County/Xenia.
+Bring your sack lunch, and join the City and Heritage Architectural Associates at the Xenia Branch of the Greene County Library, first floor meeting noon, for this FINAL step in the Master Planning process for the Xenia Carnegie Library.
+Historic Architect, Steve Avdakov, will present three developed scenarios for redevelopment of the Xenia Carnegie Library.
+The scenarios will include preliminary design drawings, concept considerations, and an initial estimate of probable cost for the three usages selected by the community this summer.
+Don't miss this final presentation!
 Press Release (soon) Agenda (soon)

 Thursday, February 9, 2017 - Xenia City Council Special Session Presentation, HSR, by Heritage Architectural Associates.